 Now, the reason you need to think about where you're staying is for the plug.
 Yes, if you're traveling to another country it will be important to do the research to see what plug adapter you will need.
 You can Google this and get your plug adapter on Amazon.
 Most importantly, put your adapter in your CPAP bag.

 If you are traveling by car, I always like to bring my gallon of distilled water.
 If you're traveling by air, this is not possible.
 The TSA will not allow you to bring water on the plane.
 What I do is use bottled water that I can easily get once I get to my destination.

-Put your mask in a ziplock bag
+Put your mask in a Ziploc bag

 Know that your CPAP is a medical device

 Also, make sure to have a luggage tag on your CPAP.
 Remember, your CPAP is a medical device, and it states that on the bottom of your CPAP in case you are asked what it is.
 I was surprised that some TSA agents had no idea what my CPAP was.
-With that being said, because it is a medical device it should not count as a carry-on.
+With that being said, because it is a medical device, it should not count as a carry-on.

 Stow it in front of your feet

 I usually travel with my suitcase, CPAP machine, and purse.
 I ALWAYS keep my CPAP stowed in front of my feet, just like I do with my purse.
 I used to put it in the overhead bin until I had an experience where it was moved and I couldn’t find it.
-Talk about panic, nothing more stressful than thinking you lost your CPAP while on vacation.
+Talk about panic!
+There's nothing more stressful than thinking you lost your CPAP while on vacation.
 You know, the time you will most likely be wanting good sleep.

 How long will you be gone?

 It’s always a good idea to know how long you will be gone so you can pack the proper cleaning items.
 If I am going to be away for just a week, I’ll be sure to pack my CPAP travel wipes.
 They are used to wipe down my mask.